cosmos/sdk-tutorials/tutorial/buy-name.md

 }
 ```

-Finally define the actual handle function which performs the state transitions that result from the message:
+Finally, define the actual `handler` function which performs the state transitions triggered by the message.
+Keep in mind that at this point that the message has had its `ValidateBasic` function run so there has been some input verification.
+However `ValidateBasic` should not have to query the state.
+Validation logic that is dependent on network state (i.e. address balances) should be performed in the `handler` function.

 ```go
 // Handle MsgBuyName